Updated July 23, 2024

 Physical sunscreen

-Physical sunscreen ingredients, also called mineral sunscreen, uses minerals titanium dioxide and zinc oxide to block the sun’s rays before they ever penetrate your skin.
+Physical sunscreen ingredients, also called mineral sunscreen, use minerals titanium dioxide and zinc oxide to block the sun’s rays before they ever penetrate your skin.
 This type of sunscreen sits on top of the skin, so it’s more prone to wearing off; however, it’s photostable which means it won’t degrade and become ineffective when in contact with sunlight.
 Physical sunscreens include ingredients like zinc oxide and titanium dioxide.

 Chemical sunscreen